Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Introduction

-\textbf{Acknowledgements.} We thank Werner Ballmann, Martin Bridson, Pierre-Emma\-nuel Caprace, Jingyin Huang, St\'ephane Lamy, Timoth\'ee Marquis, and Eric Swenson for introducing us to the state of affairs in the subject, for their comments and encouragement.
+\textbf{Acknowledgements.} We thank Werner Ballmann, Martin Bridson, Pierre-Emma\-nuel Caprace, Jingyin Huang, St\'ephane Lamy, Timoth\'ee Marquis, Fr\'ed\'eric Paulin, and Eric Swenson for introducing us to the state of affairs in the subject, for their comments and encouragement.
+We thank the referees for corrections and remarks.
 This paper was written while D.O.\ was visiting McGill University.
 We would like to thank the Department of Mathematics and Statistics of McGill University for its hospitality during that stay.